Jarred6068/MRGN/README.md

     <img src="static/5 causal models.drawio.png" width="60%" height="60%" />
 </p>

 One of the key challenges in causal inference is accounting for confounding variables $\bf U$, which can significantly impact the results.
-MRGN addresses this challenge by integrating a regression-based method that can handle a large number of confounding variables effectively.
+MRGNtrio addresses this challenge by integrating a regression-based framework for conditional dependence testing that can handle a large number of confounding variables effectively.

 $$ T_1 = \alpha_1 +\beta_{11}V+\beta_{12}T_2+{{\bf \Gamma}_1 {\bf U}}+ \epsilon_1; \ \ (1)$$